 Years ago, the main weapons that doctors used to fight cancer were surgery, chemotherapy (strong medicine that kills healthy cells along with cancer cells), and radiation.
 Today, there are many new tools, like immunotherapy, which boosts your body’s own immune system to help it fight cancer, and targeted therapy, which targets and attacks certain mutated genes or proteins that are in some forms of cancer without harming normal cells.

-Often, when doctors combine two or more ways fight cancer, they have a greater result than when they use only one cancer-fighting weapon at a time.
+Often, when doctors combine two or more ways to fight cancer, they have a greater result than when they use only one cancer-fighting weapon at a time.
 This type of treatment lets them attack cancer from many angles at the same time, so there are fewer places for it to hide.
 This makes it more likely that the treatments will help.

 Your doctor will decide what type is best for you based on your health and the type of melanoma you have.
-He’ll also choose the best option to try first.
+They’ll also choose the best option to try first.
 Some treatments may never be right for you, if your form of melanoma doesn’t have certain mutated genes or proteins.

 You may have more severe side effects than if you only got one treatment at a time.
 Your doctor may choose to stop one if the side effects are too severe.
-He may also stop a treatment if you don’t improve by a certain time.
+They may also stop a treatment if you don’t improve by a certain time.

 Your doctor may suggest these combinations: